microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-error-codes.md

 ## See also

-If you’re having trouble with authorization, see our [blog post](https://techcommunity.microsoft.com/t5/Using-Microsoft-Graph-Security/Authorization-and-Microsoft-Graph-Security-API/m-p/184376#M2).
+If you’re having trouble with authorization, see [Authorization and the Microsoft Graph Security API](/graph/security-authorization).